donpdonp/treadmilldb/readme.md

 ```

 The delete and create methods are straight-forward.
 The update method
 can end up with merges and merge conflicts.
-Also pretend the received_entry
-is the entire document at the given revision, which is passed to the update
-function.

 ```
 def update_document_and_index_data(new_document)
+  # fetch the lastest local copy of the document
   existing_document = bucket1.get(new_document.id)
   if new_document.rev_num > existing_document.rev_num
-    # longest history wins, shorter history is lost
+    # longest history wins, shorter history is lost!
     winning_document = new_document
   end
   if new_document.rev_num == existing_document.rev_num
     # random winner
     if new_document.hash > existing_document.hash
+      # though the body is the same, make a new rev to
+      # broadcast the change
+      winning_document.rev_num = new_document.rev_num+1
-      winning_document = new_document
+      winning_document = new_document.body
     else
       winning_document = existing_document
     end
   end
-  # longest history wins, shorter history is lost!
   existing_document.rev = winning_document.rev
   existing_document.body = winning_document.body
 end